rodeoflagellum/rodeoflagellum.github.io/site.md

 #### Specifics

+### Status

+### Impact

+### Confidence

+Here are some different kinds of support you might have for a claim:

+>
+- another detailed analysis you wrote
+- careful examination of one or more studies you feel qualified to assess
+- careful examination of one or more studies you feel only weakly able to assess
+- shallow skimming of one or more studies you feel qualified to assess
+- shallow skimming of one or more studies you feel only weakly able to assess
+- verifiable facts you can easily provide sources for
+- verifiable facts you can’t easily provide sources for
+- expert opinion you feel comfortable assessing
+- expert opinion you can’t can’t easily assess
+- a vague impression you have based on reading various sources, or talking to various experts, or something else
+- a general intuition you have about how the world works
+- a simple argument that seems robust to you
+- a simple argument that seems questionable to you
+- a complex argument that nevertheless seems strong to you
+- a complex argument that seems questionable to you
+- the claim seems to follow logically from other supported claims plus general background knowledge
+- a source you can’t remember, except that you remember thinking at the time it was a trustworthy source, and you think it would be easy to verify the claim if one tried4
+- a combination of any of the above

+### Importance

+### Readability

+### Durability

 ### Extent

 I would like to convey how much time I've spent reviewing something before writing about it.
 More generally, I want to convey how experienced I am in the topic I am writing on.
 "Extent" refers to the extent that I have reviewed some topic.
 This is an experimental category, which means that I haven't yet committed to or found a system that seems useful or seems to "correct".